daniel-love/Loft/README.md

 ## Getting Started

-Add the style sheet to the head section (don't worry, we've included a reset stylesheet, just make sure you add `r.css`):
+Add the style sheet to the head section (make sure you add 	`r.css` for the reset!):

 ```HTML
 <link rel="stylesheet" href="s.css" type="text/css" />